RTEMS/rtems-docs/shell/shell.rst

 **NOTES:**

-In contrast to :ref:`logoff <General-Commands-logoff-_002d-logoff-from-the-system>`,
-this command is built into the shell interpreter loop.
+In contrast to `logoff - logoff from the system`_, this command is built into the shell interpreter loop.

 **EXAMPLES:**